Kris Wu rape case: Investigation

 According to a statement released by Beijing Chaoyang Police dated July 21, 2021, using the reason of selecting a female lead for an upcoming music video, Kris Wu's manager arranged for Du Meizhu to attend a party on December 5, 2020, at about 11 p.m. with ten other people.
 The party wore on to 7 am the following day with the participants playing table games and drinking alcoholic beverages.
 When the party ended, among the guests, only Du remained in Wu's house.
 Du and Wu then engaged in sexual activity.
 Thereafter Du had her lunch at Wu's house before exchanging her contact details with him and leaving in the afternoon.
 On December 8, 2020, Wu transferred to her account.
 In June 2021, after discussing with her friend, surnamed Liu, Du posted about Wu's way of picking up girls to gain popularity online.
-Liu then used an Weibo account to accuse Wu of raping Du.
+Liu then used a Weibo account to accuse Wu of raping Du.
 Between July 8 and 11, Du published three more posts.
 On July 13, an online writer, surnamed Xu, wanting to gain some reputation, reached out to Du.
 Following a discussion between them, he wrote ten articles posted successively since July 16 under Du's Weibo account.
 The police started the investigations in response to online allegations, while had yet to receive any police reports from the purported victims.